spice14/PageIndexOllama/README.md

-# 🌲 PageIndex-Ollama: Local-First Tree RAG for Long Documents
+# 🌲 PageIndexOllama: Local-First Tree RAG for Long Documents

 **PageIndex-Ollama** is an independent fork of PageIndex focused on **fully local document indexing and reasoning** with **Ollama**.